 After meeting with vendors and evaluating them across these criteria, you will be ready to choose your vendor.
 After choosing your vendor, you can use our guide on RPA application areas to explore processes ripe for automation.

-To begin the process of selecting an RPA vendor, you can use our free service and get a shortlist quickly.
+To begin the process of selecting an RPA vendor, you can use our free service and get a shortlist quickly:

 If you embark on an automation project, focus on the end-to-end process.
 Automation provides a change to rethink the whole process from the customer to the service delivery.
 Unnecessary steps can be eliminated, non-compliant or legacy activities can be improved.
 For example, removing fields from forms filled out by customers can improve the user experience and reduce the work to be automated.
+And definitely check out RPA implementation guide before starting any RPA program.

 RPA is just one of the areas where AI can add value to your business.
 On our website you can discover how you can use AI to improve key metrics like sales or customer satisfaction.